 - Soft Sand: Down to 16psi

-Best car to get started with offloading?
+Best Car to Get Started With 4WDing?
 Try the Subaru Outback

-If you’re starting out with offroading and want to ease into the sport—investing in a Subaru Outback is an excellent way of learning all the techniques without having to worry about the more complex gearing—all you need to do is steer.
+If you’re starting with off-roading and want to ease into the sport—investing in a Subaru Outback is an excellent way of learning all the techniques without having to worry about the more complex gearing—all you need to do is hold the steering wheel.